Al Warqa: Parks

 Al Warqa has three parks in its vicinity.
 Mushrif Park borders Warqa although it is located in Mushrif.
-Another park recently opened was constructed at a cost of Dh22 million, on 27.1-hectares at Al Warqa 3, with recreational, sports and service facilities such as a 3.5 km running track, a 3.55 km cycle track, a 3.5 km sandy track, two football fields planted with natural grass, and basketball and tennis courts.
+Another park recently opened was constructed at a cost of Dh22 million, on 27.1 ha at Al Warqa 3, with recreational, sports and service facilities such as a 3.5 km running track, a 3.55 km cycle track, a 3.5 km sandy track, two football fields planted with natural grass, and basketball and tennis courts.

 Al Warqa 2 has its own park.
 The total area of the park is 1.7 hectares.
 It has areas for children to plays, sandy areas for ball games for adults, a synthetic jogging track and other buildings and services.

 A larger safari park, Dubai Safari Park, constructed in Al Warqa 5 on Aweer Road on an area of 400 hectares, includes a safari park, butterfly park, golf courses, entertainment and recreational areas.
 It replaced the ailing Dubai Zoo.
 2,500 animals of around 250 species were relocated to the new site.